 Welcome to St. David’s Episcopal Church.
 The first thing we would have you know is that you are welcome in this place!
 Whether you are visiting from Austin or from out-of-town, new to the Christian faith, or seeking a Church home, we invite you to explore St. David’s.
 Wherever you are in your spiritual journey, we hope that you will accompany us.

-This three-week class is designed to answer your questions about St. David’s and the Episcopal Church.
-Upcoming classes meet on Sundays, February 12-26, at 10:25-11:10 a.m.
+We offer a three-week class designed to answer your questions about St. David’s and the Episcopal Church.
+Classes meet on Sundays at 10:25-11:10 a.m.
 Contact the Rev. Katie Wright for more details.

 About the Episcopal Church